Spreadcat/ansible-role-taskwarrior/README.md

 taskwarrior_package: list
 ```

-* defaults file for taskwarrior List of packages to install for taskwarrior.
+* defaults file for Taskwarrior List of packages to install for Taskwarrior.

 ## Other variables